 Read the full Access Statement for this property.

-This apartment boasts a luxurious and comfortable interior and is well equipped.
+Silverwood Apartment boasts a luxurious, stylish and comfortable interior and is well equipped.
 Silverwood is an ideal property for a couple wanting to experience all that Whitby has to offer whilst being away from the hustle and bustle of this seaside town.
 This property has been designed in a contemporary style and has lots of interesting touches and an attention to detail.
 You can relax in the light and airy living room, watch a film or just cosy up after a day exploring Whitby.
 The bedroom has also been designed with style in mind and a feature of this room is a smart TV with netflix to enjoy watching your favourite programmes.
 Silverwood Apartment is only a short stroll to all the restaurants, shops and tourist attractions of the town centre, as well as being a good base to explore the Yorkshire coast and beyond.
 Relax and recharge your batteries at Silverwood and go home refreshed and plan your next visit to this wonderful county.

 There are eight steps leading up to the entrance of the building,